 The Hero

-In LOTK, a king enters the story in the prologue.
-King Meldon is described as righteous, peaceful and pure.
-He is also wealthy and powerful, but his greatest treasure is his queen (The Blessing x).
+In LOTK (The Blessing) a king enters the story in the prologue.
+King Meldon is described as righteous, peaceful, and pure.
+He is also wealthy and powerful, but his greatest treasure is his queen.

 One day, Queen Isabella is stolen by Drystan.
 Meldon leaves his kingdom to rescue her.
-The king ultimately sacrifices his life to save his bride (The Blessing x-xii).
+The king ultimately sacrifices his life to save his bride.

 Through disobedience, sin came into the world and separated us from God (Romans 3:23).
 Jesus Christ came to rescue sinners (1 Timothy 1:15).
 He ultimately sacrificed His life to save us (John 3:16).